 We develop the FoodSmart Dublin concept as a transdisciplinary project that applies methodologies in the humanities and natural sciences to integrate insights from history, digital humanities and marine ecology.
 We also develop FoodSmart Dublin as a transdisciplinary concept of knowledge exchange involving academia, businesses, NGOs and the public.
 In a wider context, the project implements ideas of the ‘Humanities for the Environment’ approach (Holm et al., 2015) in a transactional effort to increase sustainable seafood consumption by shifting to food from lower trophic levels that is locally sourced.
 Specifically, we apply an environmental humanities approach combining historical and ethnological skills with ecological and social sciences.
 The academic merit is researching the possibility to change human behaviour by concerted effort and with that feeding into theories of human behaviour and encouraging pro-environmental behaviour.

-Concretely, we propose to identify through archival and folkloristic research historical, local seafood recipes of the Dublin coastal communities to document the city’s forgotten knowledge of local seafood.
+Concretely, we identify through archival and folkloristic research historical, local seafood recipes of the Dublin coastal communities to document the city’s forgotten knowledge of local seafood.
 Through the months of one calendar year, a total of twelve historical recipes will be cooked in an appetising, innovative way by the participating restaurant group and offered to customers who will be surveyed in their response to the dishes.
 The assessment of responses of the customers will facilitate to answer the question if people in Dublin can be encouraged to increase their consumption of locally sourced, sustainable seafood, especially in the domestic environment.
 The FoodSmart City concept promotes sustainable seafood by connecting academia, the food industry and the general public, primarily through working with the project’s partners (Fig. 2).

 For the identification of seafood recipes, archival work will be carried out mainly in the National Folklore Collections at UCD, one of Europe’s largest archives of oral tradition and cultural history, and inscribed in 2017 to the UNESCO Memory of the World Register.
 In addition, the collections of the National Library Ireland and the National Maritime Museum of Ireland will be searched.
 Audio-visual material such as photographs and recordings will optimise the outcome.